dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/column-level-lineage.md

 ---
-title: "Column level lineage (beta)"
+title: "Column-level lineage (beta)"
-description: "Use dbt Explorer's column level lineage to gain insights about your data at a granular level."
+description: "Use dbt Explorer's column-level lineage to gain insights about your data at a granular level."
 ---

-dbt Explorer now offers column level lineage (CLL) for the resources in your dbt project.
+dbt Explorer now offers column-level lineage (CLL) for the resources in your dbt project.
 Analytics engineers can quickly and easily gain insight into the provenance of their data products at a more granular level.
 For each column in a resource (model, source, or snapshot) in a dbt project, Explorer provides end-to-end lineage for the data in that column given how it's used.

-Column level lineage is available to dbt Cloud Enterprise accounts that can use Explorer.
-It’s also available through the Discovery API.
+CLL is available to dbt Cloud Enterprise accounts that can use Explorer.
+It’s also available through the [Discovery API](/docs/dbt-cloud-apis/discovery-api).

 :::tip Beta
 Column-level lineage is now available in beta.
 Check it out!
 We'd love to [know what you think](https://docs.google.com/forms/d/e/1FAIpQLSdpCbVkGY9QwfExFonpWE4DTOKi3fQxBGLD0wwKYpkMjgcE7g/viewform)!
 :::

-## Access the column level lineage
+## Access the column-level lineage

-There is no additional setup required for column level lineage if your account is on an Enterprise plan that can use Explorer.
-You can access the column level lineage by expanding the column card in the **Columns** tab of an Explorer [resource details page](/docs/collaborate/explore-projects#view-resource-details) for a model, source, or snapshot.
+There is no additional setup required for CLL if your account is on an Enterprise plan that can use Explorer.
+You can access the CLL by expanding the column card in the **Columns** tab of an Explorer [resource details page](/docs/collaborate/explore-projects#view-resource-details) for a model, source, or snapshot.

 dbt updates the lineage after each run that's executed in the production environment.
-You must make sure that `docs generate` is running within at least one job in the environment.
+You must make sure that `docs generate` runs within at least one job in the environment.
 Refer to [Generating metadata](/docs/collaborate/explore-projects#generate-metadata) for more details.

 <Lightbox src="/img/docs/collaborate/dbt-explorer/example-cll.png" title="Example of the Columns tab and where to expand for the CLL"/>

 <LoomVideo id='278c948ba387457884cc6b9545793685' />

-## Column level lineage use cases {#use-cases}
+## Column-level lineage use cases {#use-cases}

-Learn more about why and how you can use column level lineage in these sections.
+Learn more about why and how you can use CLL in the following sections.

 ### Root cause analysis

-When there is an unexpected breakage in a data pipeline, column level lineage can be a valuable tool to understand the exact point in the pipeline where the error took place.
+When there is an unexpected breakage in a data pipeline, column-level lineage can be a valuable tool to understand the exact point where the error occurred in the pipeline.
 For example, a failing data test on a particular column in your dbt model might've stemmed from an untested column upstream.
 Using CLL can help quickly identify and fix breakages when they happen.

 ### Impact analysis

-During development, analytics engineers can use column level lineage to understand the full scope of the impact of their proposed changes.
-This knowledge empowers them to create higher quality pull requests that require less rework, as they can anticipate and preempt issues that would've been unchecked without column level insights.
+During development, analytics engineers can use column-level lineage to understand the full scope of the impact of their proposed changes.
+This knowledge empowers them to create higher quality pull requests that require fewer edits, as they can anticipate and preempt issues that would've been unchecked without column-level insights.

 ### Collaboration and efficiency